aborren/dnaXtensions/README.md

 > Restores the navigation hairline to the default setting.

 ##### addTapToDismissKeyboardGesture
-> Adds a tap gesture to the view controller's view that dismisses any keyboard on tap.
+> Adds a tap gesture to the view controller's view that dismisses any input views on tap.

 ##### dismissKeyboard
-> Removes any input options
+> Removes any input views.

 ### Date: